mauriciomm7/mauriciomm7.github.io/_pages/learn.md

 [ ] CREATE HTML Template for Mathviz docs
 [ ] ADD page with all summaries of each paper.
 -->
-This page is work in progress, I am planning to transfer the accomulated knowedlege base from my Obsidian notes into a digestiable and systemtize format here.
+This page is work in progress, I am planning to transfer the accomulated knowedlege-base from my Obsidian notes into a digestiable and systemtized format here.
 However, this is a long term project and will take some time.

 <div class="container">